inasafe/inasafe-doc/docs/source/training/qgis/Chapter-04-Map_Projection_Basic.rst

           Its look like a true rubber sheeting method, transforms the source Control Point exactly to the target Control Points, and optimize for local accuracy opposed to global accuracy.

-13. To finish and export your georeferenced map, click the :guilabel:`Start Georeferencing` button in the :guilabel:`Main Toolbar` at the top of the QGIS Workspace.
+14. To finish and export your georeferenced map, click the :guilabel:`Start Georeferencing` button in the :guilabel:`Main Toolbar` at the top of the QGIS Workspace.

 .. image:: /static/training/qgis/4_017.*
    :align: center

-14. The Georeferencing is now complete.
-The georeferenced layer will loaded in QGIS Map Canvas.
+15. The Georeferencing is now complete.
+The georeferenced layer will be loaded in QGIS Map Canvas.

 .. image:: /static/training/qgis/4_018.*
    :align: center

 Knowing how to georeference is important when we want to digitize from a paper map or an image that is not already georeferenced.
-Once the image already georeferenced like this, it can apply the same digitization techniques that we will learn in the next chapter to create vector shapefiles that can be used in QGIS and InaSAFE.
+Once the image is georeferenced like this, it can be used at the same digitization techniques that we will learn later.
+In the next chapter, we will create vector shapefiles that can be used in QGIS and InaSAFE.

 :ref:`Go to next chapter --> <ch5-working-with-vector-data>`